rdkcentral/mock-firebolt/docs/Conduit.md

 The combination of Mock Firebolt on the developer’s machine and the Conduit app on the device (STB or TV) provides a “best of both worlds” solution to app developers, who want the fast develop-debug cycle of local development, but who need full/real integration with a real Firebolt implementation on a real device in order to properly interact with Firebolt (react to lifecycle events, etc.).
 Yet,

-  - It does take a certain amount of “rigging”… making sure the app being developed talks to Mock Firebolt, running Mock Firebolt, and launching the Conduit app on a device.
+  - It does take a certain amount of “rigging”... making sure the app being developed talks to Mock Firebolt, running Mock Firebolt, and launching the Conduit app on a device.

   - This solution doesn’t ultimately address issues such as (a) performance considerations when running on a real device, (b) video player-related issues running on a real device, (c) metadata/content ingestion and VREX setup .